(Mewsette attempts to write a book review.)

 “Who asked the two of you?!
 Everyone go away!
 Just let me finish what I’m saying!”

-(Mewsette shoves her brothers, they shove back, a four-part wrestling match on the desk ensues.)
+(Mewsette shoves her brothers, they shove back, a four-part wrestling match ensues.)

 The book Mewsette refers to is Cat Confessions: A “Kitty Come Clean” Tell-all Book by Allia Zobel Nolan, a book that does just that—allows kitties the chance to come clean about all the naughty things they do behind their humans’ backs!